fortcollinscreatorhub/multiplayer-snake/README.md

 For a reference to the key code names and values, see `include/dt-bindings/input/input.h` in the Linux kernel source tree, e.g. https://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/include/dt-bindings/input/input.h .
-Ideally, we'd imply include that file in our `.dts` file.
+Ideally, we'd simply include that file in our `.dts` file.
 However, we'd then require a Linux kernel source tree to compile our device tree (see below).

 # Software